scattering/RAG-ICP-CLUSTERING/README.md

 ## Register the tools in your local Open WebUI

-In a browser, go to your local Open WebUI instance, and add the tools in the admin dashboard.
+In a browser, go to your local Open WebUI instance, most likely at http://localhost:8080, and add the tools in the admin dashboard.

 Each MCP server from the `config.json` file needs to be added (2 in this case):
 <pre><code>